dotm/marketing-site/src/content/legal/terms-and-conditions.md

 ```
 Act as a legal expert.
 Write me a comprehensive terms and conditions page for my website.

+Don't forget to add rules and penalties against user abuse.

 My website name is ___
 My business name is ___
 I sell ___